Tag Archives: Chadwick Boseman

 Also starring Chadwick Boseman, Clarke Peters, Norm Lewis and Isiah Whitlock Jr., the men are there to find the remains of their fallen squad leader, and to locate the gold fortune he helped them hide many years earlier.

-I enjoyed much of the way the story unfolded; including the use of flashbacks.
+I enjoyed much of how the story unfolds, including the use of flashbacks.
 There’s also the way important black leaders were highlighted in the movie at key points.
-Especially the leaders/freedom fighters who impacted the lives of the veterans around the time they were American soldiers in Vietnam.
+Especially the leaders and freedom fighters who impacted the lives of the veterans around the time they were American soldiers.
 These moments helped me to better understand the characters and what was happening in the world at the time.
-I found Da 5 Bloods to be a moving, timely, engaging and certainly heartbreaking story that delves into the relationship between four veterans, their shared experience as black Americans and how that contributed to their lives during important times in American history.

 Da 5 Bloods (2020), Delroy Lindo, Johnny Nguyen, Jonathan Majors, Netflix